WitchDevelops/Artgallery-Sofia-Banchenko/README.md

 # TODO
 * work on SEO
 * ~~add animation to images~~
-* add POST to the form
+* add PHP to the form to make it send emails
 * ~~set aspect ratio to images in the gallery~~
 * ~~finish up the design~~
 * ~~style contact section~~